 For six weeks, students learned through reading, writing, research, and instruction about the history and culture of Mexico, from Olmec to Aztec, and present times...
 Unique to the class, students also had the opportunity to sculpt clay (Figure 1.) in an effort to materialize their own views of the human body.
 But why the human body, one might ask?
 Through my own classroom interactions with student youth and adult learners, I came to understand that empowerment could be manifested through ideas of the body (i.e., small scale body ritual, embodiment), and that students with a concrete sense of the self faired better in the classroom.
 And importantly, were active participants in their communities... as opposed to those without a strong sense of identity.
-The project, which is ongoing (Figure 2.), is my response, to a growing number of state threats and violence’s against the student body.
+The project, which is ongoing (Figure 2.), is my response, to a rise in trauma signs and symptoms observed among college students.
 It remains part of a larger worldwide re-tribalization effort, that strives to assist Indigenous peoples and youth live honorable and sustainable lives.
 The work is in line with the goals of Article 13, and Article 14 of the United Nations Declaration on the rights of Indigenous peoples.

 |Figure 2.
 Students of the 2015 Mesoamerican Figurine Project|

 This website has multiple purposes...
-It serves to: (1) bring the stories of Rio Hondo students to the center of the learning experience; (2) validate the innate understandings and experiences of students as vital to the creation of new knowledge; (3) bring attention to the potential benefits of clay-work (see readings under clay-work in psychotherapy) as a non-invasive teaching, learning, and therapeutic tool in the classroom; (4) give one example of how a decolonizing pedagogy (see Acosta 2007; Gonzalez & Shields 2015; Luna et al., 2015; Tejeda & Espinoza 2013; Toscano Villanueva 2013) works in a community college where as of 2015, 83% of the population is of Indigenous Mesoamerican ancestry; (5) honor the Southern California Gabrielino/Tongva Indian land (see readings under the Indigenous Gabrielino/Tongva) on which Rio Hondo College resides (see Map 1.); and (6) alongside other focused efforts assist the Tongva/Gabrielino become federally recognized by the US government.
+It serves to: 1) bring the stories of Rio Hondo students to the center of the learning experience; 2) validate the innate understandings and experiences of students as vital to the creation of new knowledge; 3) bring attention to the potential benefits of clay-work (see readings under clay-work in psychotherapy) as a non-invasive teaching, learning, and therapeutic tool in the classroom; 4) give one example of how a decolonizing pedagogy (see Acosta 2007; Gonzalez & Shields 2015; Luna et al., 2015; Tejeda & Espinoza 2013; Toscano Villanueva 2013) works in a community college where as of 2015, 83% of the population is of Indigenous Mesoamerican ancestry; and 5) acknowledge the Gabrielino/Tongva Indian land (see readings under the Indigenous Gabrielino/Tongva) on which Rio Hondo College resides (see Map 1 and Map 2.).

 See main source Los Angeles Public Library